schemar/dotfiles/README.md

 # dotfiles

-dotfiles for macOS, Linux, and WSL.
+dotfiles for Linux, WSL, and macOS.

 An opinionated default setup for working on the command line.
+Supports Fedora, Ubuntu 20,04+, Ubuntu WSL, and macOS.

 ## Installation